Bungad: Members of Sangguniang Barangay

-The new Barangay and SK Councils were elected on May 14, 2018.
+The new Barangay and SK Councils were elected.

 Demographics

 Barangay Bungad is the 74th most-populated barangay in Quezon City, with a population of 7,014 people according to the 2020 census, down from a population of 8,057 people in the 2015 census.

 Government

 The seat of government of Bungad is at its barangay hall located at the end of Sanchez Street.